What is Pupil Premium?

 - If you are unable to complete an online form, please see The School Office and we will provide you with a paper form.

 - London Borough of Merton will check your eligibility via the Department for Education's website.
 The website will only show whether or not you are eligible for the scheme - it does not give Merton any other information about you or your child.

-- If you are eligible, following this application, please contact Mrs Morgan in the School Office and Mrs Byrne firstname.lastname@example.org.
-They will able to discuss the support available for your child.
+- If you are eligible, following this application, please contact Mrs Morgan in the School Office and our SENCO PippaBridge@bishopgilpin.org , as they will able to discuss the support available for your child.

 How does Bishop Gilpin use Pupil Premium funding?

 Evidence suggests that pupil premium spending is most effective when schools use a tiered approach, targeting spending across 3 areas, with a particular focus on teaching.

 - support for teachers early in their careers

 Additional support for some pupils focussed on their specific needs, for example: